Flo-lab/pdsnd_github/README.md

-### Date created
+# Bikeshare Data Analysis

-This project creation started on April 17th
+*This project creation started on April 17th*

-### Bikeshare Data Analysis

-### Description
+## Description
-Describe what your project is about and what it does

-The project is to analyze bikeshare data from the cities Chicago, New York City and Washington.
+**The project is to analyze bikeshare data from the cities Chicago, New York City and Washington.**

-The user can decide about
+The user can decide about:
 - City
 - Month
 - Weekday

-As results, amongst others, the user gets statistics about
+As results, amongst others, the user gets statistics about:

 - Most frequent times of travel
 - Most popular stations and trips